The following warning is thrown during backup job execution:

 - When the shrinking operation completes, re-run the backup job to verify the result.

 According to the Disk Management, Partition 2 is volume C:

 Dividing 1024000 by 1048576 and rounding to the integer would give the result of 1 MB.

 Preforming a 1MB shrink of the volume C:

-- Right-click the Veeam Endpoint Backup icon in the system tray and select Control Panel.
+- Right-click the Veeam Endpoint Backup / Veeam Agent for Windows icon in the system tray and select Control Panel.

 - Click the Support link at the top of the window.